15 Types of Butterflies in Wisconsin

 by AcrylicArtist is licensed under CC BY 2.0

-Viceroy is a species of butterfly that can be found in Wisconsin.
+Viceroy is a butterfly species that can be found in Wisconsin.

-These butterflies are known for their striking orange and black wings, which are similar in appearance to the Monarch butterfly.
+These butterflies are known for their striking orange and black wings, which resemble those of the Monarch butterfly.

 However, unlike Monarchs, Viceroy butterflies are not poisonous and use mimicry as a defense mechanism.